Flow Filter Anatomy

 Filter registration is templated on the filter type and takes two arguments.

-arg1: the type of the fitler.
+arg1: the type of the filter.
 Valid values are

-We currently populate a limited set of metadata that is accessable to flow filters.
+We currently populate a limited set of metadata that is accessible to flow filters.
 We place a Conduit node containing the metadata inside the registry which can be accessed in the following manner:

 conduit::Node * meta = graph().workspace().registry().fetch<Node>("metadata");